 Bb Annotate replaced New Box View on August 10, 2020.
 The transition happened automatically.
 No additional configuration needs to happen.

-You can use Bb Annotate for inline grading in both the Original Course and Ultra Course Views.
+You can use BB Annotate for inline grading in your courses.
 Bb Annotate offers a more robust feature set to provide customizable feedback to students.
 Features include a sidebar summary view, freehand drawing tools, various color selections, and much more.